Aonepathan/prototype-map/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# FUTURE

-B - show planes travelling, final point the airplane and everything past (behind) as mini points to show travelling C - wkt polygon allows user to build a polygon and every point selected within will be printed on the page

-look into animation transitions for the airplanes travelling, how do other produce that animation?